7hekaka/newcytosim/doc/main/runs.md

 # How to Run Simulations with Cytosim

-This describes some simple ways to run one or many simulations on a personal computer, using the unix-style command line interface.
+This is a brief introduction to using the command line interface to run one or many simulations on a personal computer.
+Although the command line may be unfamiliar material to many, it is present on most computers and is very convenient.
 If you are not familiar with the command line, [follow this first](starter.md).

 It is good practice to perform simulations in a separate folder (eg. `run`), where one copies only the necessary files: `config.cym` and `sim` and `play`.